bebbo/amiga-gcc/README.md

 make branch mod=binutils branch=devel1
 ```
 The default branches and repositories are in the file **default-repos**, the local state is managed in the file **.repos**.

+Note that the gcc default branch is now `amiga6` and there is also an `amiga10` branch.